Japan

 We spent an hour strolling the cloudy hilltop castle grounds that were our admission-granted privilege to roam.
 Throughout were infographics and plaques and films describing previous castles and their construction process.
 I searched the faces of all the staff we passed for the slightest hint of apology or humor or sheepishness, of some awareness that the whole thing feels kind of like a prank.
 (I found none, the practiced mask of professionalism practically a national treasure.)

-Even more desperately, I searched and searched for the slightest hint of a plan to prevent the castle from burning down again.
+With increasing desperation, I searched and searched for the slightest hint of a plan to, you know, prevent the castle from burning down again.
 Some whisper of flame retardants or sprinkler systems or wood treatments or alternative materials or anything.
-None.
-By all appearances, the plan was to build it yet again, painstakingly and with tradition, out of wood.10

 Okinawaâs Nature